skeeto/skeeto.github.com/_posts/2014-05-27-Buffer-Passing-Style.markdown

     (buffer-string)))
 ~~~

+Update: Jon O. pointed out that Emacs has a `with-output-to-string`
+macro available to do this more concisely.

 Internally Elisp buffers are [gap buffers][gap], a rather simple data
 structure where the data is split into two sequences with a "gap" in
 between.
 Insertion and deletion occurs at the gap, which is slid up